airdeng/python_learning/readme.txt

-this is branch for git_test
+this is branch for master